 Borrowing that you've agreed with us in advance is called planned borrowing.
 If we can't help you with planned borrowing, you can ask why and we’ll explain the main reason.
 If we agree to the borrowing, we'll let you know in writing.
 Borrowing is subject to status and you must be at least 18 years old.

 Unplanned borrowing occurs when you ask us to make funds temporarily available to you, by trying to make payment when you don't have enough money in your account or sufficient planned borrowing arranged.
-Although Current Account Control is designed to stop these payments being made, there are times when these payments will be made and we have given examples of these in this factsheet.
+Although Current Account Control is designed to stop these payments being made, there are times when these payments will be made and we have given examples of these above.
 In these situations we will treat your payment as a request for unplanned borrowing.
 You won’t pay unplanned borrowing charges but you will pay debit interest.

 If we return a cheque, standing order or Direct Debit unpaid because you don’t have enough money in your account, we’ll let you know in writing.